 You see, the Medigap policy is designed to complement Medicare.
-It’s NOT a substitute for Original Medicare and you need Medicare Part A and Part B to qualify for supplemental enrollment.
+It’s NOT a substitute for Original Medicare and you need Medicare Part A as well as Part B to qualify for supplemental enrollment.

 Medicare Secondary Insurance

-These plans are standardized, meaning they’re regulated by state and federal laws, the benefits you receive will be the same no matter which insurance company you choose.
+These plans are standardized, meaning they’re regulated by the state as well as federal laws.
+The benefits you receive will be the same no matter which insurance company you choose.
 The big difference will be price and choosing a plan with good ratings.

 There are different pricing methods to Medigap policies and not all carriers will offer all 10 plans, some will only offer a few of them.